codensolve/code-path/README.md

 ### Problem 3: Help with Time Table

-Smith needs some help in preparing a timetable for the school.
-Apart from the school he is also a part-time employee of a nearby art gallery.
-So having a proper time table is very critical for him.
-Smith has received number of courses, day of the week and number of lesson from school.
-He wants to create a table with these details.
+Smith needs some help in preparing a timetable for his school.
+Outside of school he is also a part-time employee at a nearby art gallery, so having a proper time table is critical.
+Smith has received his courses, and the day and period during the day when it occurs.
+He now wants to create a table with these details.

 ###### Rules:

-- The application need to accept 3 different data.
+- The application needs to accept 3 different pieces of data.
-  - Total number of courses that Smith going to attend, this is number.
+  - Total number of courses that Smith will attend (this is number)
   - Course name - The name of the course may consist of up to five words, which are divided by exactly one space (there are no spaces before the first word and after the last one).
 The words consist of capital and lowercase Latin letters.
 The length of every word is within the range from 1 to10.
-  - Course Schedule - Description contains the day of week and the number of a lesson, when it takes place.
+  - Course Schedule - Course Schedule - Description contains the day of week and the lesson period (which time slot during the day).
 The day of week may take one of the three values: “Monday”, “Wednesday” or “Friday”.
-The number of a lesson is an integer from 1 to 5.
+The lesson period is an integer from 1 to 5.
-- The resultant table should be size 4×3
+- The resulting table should be 4×3 in size
-  - Columns of the table should correspond to the three academic days
+  - The columns of the table should correspond to the three academic days
-  - Rows should correspond to the four classes.
+  - Rows should correspond to the four lesson periods.
   - Width of each column should be equal to 10 characters.
   - Height of the row of the table equals to the height of the highest of its cells.
   - If all the cells in the row are empty, then the height of the row should be equal 1 character.
 I